tachyonlabs/raspberry_pi_pyladies_presentation/README.md

 [hello_world_blink.py](https://github.com/tachyonlabs/raspberry_pi_pyladies_presentation/blob/master/hello_world_blink.py).
 *(I do a walk-through of [the code](https://github.com/tachyonlabs/raspberry_pi_pyladies_presentation/blob/master/hello_world_blink.py) and run it.)*

+In addition to building your own circuits or prototypes, you can also buy pre-built add-on boards called "HAT"s ("Hardware Attached on Top") that plug onto the Raspberry Pi's pins and extend your Raspberry Pi's functionality with components like sensors, buttons, displays, etc., and may come with their own Python libraries to make them really easy to use in your programs.

 ## [Raspberry Pi Instagram Slide and Video Show](https://github.com/tachyonlabs/raspberry_pi_slide_and_video_show)

 I'm a volunteer at the [Idea Fab Labs](https://santacruz.ideafablabs.com/) maker/hacker/artspace here in Santa Cruz,